Pineapple Bran Muffins with Chickpea Flour

 I am new to baking with chickpea flour and feeling really behind the times!
-Truth be told the first recipe I tried with chickpea flour (another muffin recipe) was really disappointing and I did not like the taste of it at all.
-But I love the idea of using chickpea flour in my baking because it's another way to incorporate prebiotic fibre into my family's diet.
+I love the idea of using chickpea flour in my baking because it's another way to incorporate prebiotic fibre into my family's diet.

 For those wondering what the heck prebiotics are (nope, it's not a typo - different than PROBIOTICS), prebiotics are food for your gut microbes.
 It gets a bit tricky because not all fibre is prebiotic, but all prebiotics are a type of fibre.
 According to Monash University, Department of Gastroenterology, "to be classified as a prebiotic, the fibre must pass through the GI tract undigested and stimulate the growth and/or activity of certain 'good' bacteria in the large intestine.
 Prebiotics include fructans and galacto-oligosachairdes (GOS)".
 Guess what?
-Chickpeas are a GOS and whole grain wheat is a fructan!
+Chickpeas are GOS's!
 While scientists are still detailing the benefits of prebiotics to human health, research is starting to show that prebiotics may benefit humans by: enhancing the diversity of the gut microbiota, improving mineral absorbtion, protecting against colon cancer, improving blood glucose and insulin levels, and may support some inflammatory conditions.

 For this recipe I took a traditional bran muffin and played around with different fruit flavours and with the chickpea flour.
 My toddler is currently going through a pineapple phase and this recipe provides a safe, non-choking way for him to enjoy pineapple.
 I was able to cut the sugar a little, but I also didn't want to compromise the taste!
 These muffins are fluffy, filling and my toddler eats them!

 Preheat oven to 400F